Catania

 Chef Creating Dessert

-Stylish and Chocolossal
+Stylish and chocolossal

 Behind the expansive gardens of the Villa Bellini lies “Due Pistacchi”, another restaurant that combines creative experimentation, elegance, warmth, and culinary mastery.
 Homemade pasta, generous plates of antipasti, astonishing works of art, which the chefs conjure up with often neglected ingredients such as aubergine – all of this turns the menus (meat or fish) into a real pampering experience.
 As a fantastic side benefit, the arrangements of the plates offer a highly original spectacle.
 Thanks to the chocolate cake alla casa with pistachios, you’re likely to round of the evening with a contented sigh.